Malaysian PM leads protest against 'genocide' of Rohingya

 - Fed up with Seattle?
 Here's where you can go

+The Malaysian government-led protest marks a departure from the long-standing policy of non-interference by ASEAN members in each other’s affairs.

+“I will not close my eyes and shut my mouth.
+We must defend them (Rohingya) not just because they are of the same faith but they are humans, their lives have values,” Najib said.

-Some critics accuse Najib, who is grappling with a financial scandal, of using the rally to win the support of the country’s Muslim Malays ahead of general elections due in 2018.
+Some critics accuse Najib, who is grappling with a financial scandal, of using the rally to win the support of his country’s Muslim Malays ahead of general elections due in 2018, which may be called earlier.

+In a strongly worded statement Saturday, Malaysia’s Foreign Ministry said there were some 56,000 Rohingya refugees in Malaysia.
+It said it has an obligation to halt the “ethnic cleansing” of the Rohingya and ensure security and stability in the region.

+Malaysia has also summoned the Myanmar ambassador over the issue, and withdrew from two scheduled friendly football matches against Myanmar this month.
+Hundreds also protested outside the Myanmar Embassy last week.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.